Statistics Publication Notice

 2. These quarterly Scottish output-based estimates of GDP are based on much improved sources.
 In particular, whereas previous (annual) estimates of service sector activity relied heavily on UK indices adjusted by Scotland's relative employment share, the series are now derived directly from survey returns from businesses with bases in Scotland.

 3. The GDP estimate is calculated by producing a weighted average of over 260 separate indices (163 of which are in the production sector).
 The indices represent changes in the value added, at constant prices, in the production of goods and services in individual industries.
-These industries are compiled using the standard industrial classification SIC2003.
+These industries are compiled using the standard industrial classification SIC92.
 The weights used are proportional to the contribution of each industry or service to GDP in the base year (1995).
+Within production, weights are derived, for the most part, from the value added to output as measured by the Annual Census of Production in the base year.
 Where value added figures are not available, proxy indicators are used.
 Over time, the movement of these proxy indicators may relate less closely to changes in value added due to efficiency and price changes.